cgwire/kitsu/docs/first_production/README.md

  On the right part of the screen, you can see the full team of the department (depending on the assignments you made), the number of shots they have to do, the number of frames, seconds, and the average Quota.
- You will also have the **Remaining** line which give your the actual situation of your team.
+ You will also have the **Remaining** line, which gives you the actual situation of your team.

- And the last column is the **Estimation**, to modify the estimation, hover the line with your mouse and click the editing zone.
+ And the last column is the **Estimation**.
+To modify the estimation, hover the line with your mouse and click the editing zone.

  You can also select multiple shots simultaneously to edit them all the once.